hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 ## Objects

 ### General Object Overview
+#### Door Spike
+A door spike is only present in ``UW1``.
+The effect of a door spike is to change the ``owner`` value on a closed door to 63.
+As long as the value in bits 1-5 of owner are greater than 0 attacks to the door will apply half damage to it and subtract that damage from the ``owner`` value.
+Essentially giving the door a second health bar and damage reduction.
+After the ``owner`` value is cleared further damage will apply to the ``quality`` value.

 ### Special Objects
 A summary of some objects with special behaviours

 #### Guardian Signet Ring
-The guardian signet ring when invisible and has a ``Doordir`` value of 0 is used to mark a place of power for the wand of Altara spell.
+The guardian signet ring when invisible and that has a ``Doordir`` value of 0 is used to mark a place of power for the wand of Altara spell.

 #### Data Storage Crystal
 The text on the data crystal is set based on the crystal ``quality``.